BD2KGenomics/toil-scripts/src/toil_scripts/rnaseq_cgl/README.md

 Type: `toil-rnaseq` to get basic help menu and instructions

+Our software lead prefers installation of python projects into a virtualenv.

+- `virtualenv --system-site-packages ~/toil-scripts`
+- `source ~/toil-scripts/bin/activate`
+- `pip install toil-scripts`

+`--system-site-packages` is only needed as a flag if there are dependencies (like Mesos) installed on the system that are needed by the pipeline.

 ## Dependencies

 This pipeline has been tested on Ubuntu 14.04, but should also run on other unix based systems.  `apt-get` and `pip`